trip5/Matrix-Fonts/README.md

 ```

 ## 6-Series Fonts
-Suitable when using a weekday band underneath the time on an 8-row matrix.
+Suitable when using a weekday band underneath the time on an 8-row matrix

 ### MatrixClock-Chunky6
 Everything big and blocky